Mariners vs. Angels Player Props Betting Odds

 Ohtani Stats

-- Ohtani has recorded a base hit in six games in a row.
-During his last 10 outings he is batting .375 with four doubles, a triple, five home runs, five walks and 11 RBI.
+- Ohtani hopes to build on a seven-game hitting streak in this matchup.
+During his last 10 games he is hitting .375 with four doubles, a triple, five home runs, five walks and 12 RBI.

 Ohtani Recent Games